STORIES IN MOTION

 As a Climate Pact Ambassador of the European Union, I am committed to raising awareness and placing the Pacific region — too often forgotten — firmly on the global agenda.
 My 6-minute teaser offers a first glimpse of this journey, impressions from the last two weeks amid rising seas, fragile ecosystems, and the voices of resilience.

 We are destroying the “library of life”.
 Without oceans and plants, there would be no oxygen.
-Beyond climate, I also shed light on the nuclear legacy of the Marshall Islands — the survivors of 67 atomic bomb tests whose scars will last for thousands of years and generations to come.
+Beyond climate, I also shed light on the nuclear legacy of the Marshall Islands, on the survivors of 67 atomic bomb tests whose scars will last for thousands of years and generations to come.

 This is only the beginning.
 I will continue to document, to listen, and to tell their story.